wotsushi/padpt/README.md

  * Resistance-dark
 * Note/Walkthrough

-For example, PadPT outputs the following sheet from the first input example:
+For example, PadPT outputs the following sheet from the input example:

 ![out](./docs/example.png)